Matt Lintula

 His interest in trumpet was influenced by Herb Alpert and the Tijuana Brass and by Al Hirt.
 High school band gave him his first opportunity to play the music he liked so much and when his band teacher started a jazz band, jazz performance became a motivator to learn and grow as a musician.

 In more recent years, Matt has studied on two occasions with the Gordon Goodwin Big Phat Band from Los Angeles.
 He went for a week at a time, working with top pros on technique and musical excellence.
+He also studied with Lynn Asper and Gregg Good in Grand Rapids.

 Music performance is a both a challenge and a joy for Matt.
 “Improvisation is something I can’t explain.
 The brain just composes on the fly.”
 And, all in all, he admits he likes the intellectual challenge of performance and improvising.